brakid/Telegrambot/README.md

 ## Extension:
 Instead of training my own classifier, I decided to give [OpenAI](https://openai.com/)'s [GPT-3](https://arxiv.org/abs/2005.14165) model a try to classify various kinds of prompts.
 GPT-3 (Generative Pre-trained Transformer) is a Large Language Model (LLM) with around 175 billion parameters, making it 1000x larger than BERT (around 110M trainable parameters).

-The critical piece for GPT-3 is to engineer the inout in the right way to retrieve the intended results.
+The critical piece for GPT-3 is to engineer the prompt in the right way to retrieve the intended results.
 As the model is not trained to classify text, as we did for the previous version, and instead is a general text-generating model, we need to tell it what task it should perform (classification), what the classes are and examples for them.

-Afterwards the model works suprisingly well in mapping different kinds of prompts onto the classes we defined.
+Afterwards the model works suprisingly well in mapping different kinds of chat requests onto the classes we defined:

 ```
 The following classes with examples exist: